All Episodes

 dan friesen

-So, David Icke comes back, and they wrap up their interview, and who cares?
+So David Icke comes back and they wrap up their interview and who cares?

-What an impressively dumb interview, even by David Icke, Alex Jones.
+I mean, wow, what an impressively dumb interview, even by David Icke, Alex Jones.

 By their standards, it's never going to be good.